 In the mid-1960s, increasing numbers of students and faculty necessitated a move to the current 78-acre campus, bounded by South National Avenue and East Division Street.
 After more than 30 years of holding a single Commencement in the summer or spring, Marian began holding a fall Commencement ceremony in 1973.
 In spring 2011, the university returned to celebrating graduation with one joint Commencement service annually.
 After a gap of five years, the fall Commencement ceremony was reinstated in 2016.

 In 1987, the Higher Learning Commission approved Marian’s Master of Arts degree in Education, and the first 12 master’s candidates received degrees at the May 1989 Commencement.
 The original Master of Science program in Quality, Values, and Leadership graduated its first class in 1994.
 The program was altered in 2008 to grant a Master of Science with concentrations in Administration of Justice Leadership; Grief and Bereavement Leadership; and Organizational Leadership.
 In 2015, this degree was enhanced again to offer a Master of Science in Organizational Leadership.
 The first Master of Science in Nursing degrees were awarded in 2004, two years after the program’s inception.
 Marian’s doctorate program in Educational Administration and Leadership began in 2004, with the first Ph.D. degrees awarded in 2008.
-In fall 2019, Marian launched its Flex Programs, allowing adult learners to utilize four-week online courses to earn a Master’s Degree in Management, Professional Practice in Public Safety, Industrial Organizational Psychology, and Education with focuses on either Special Education or Teacher Education.
+In fall 2019, Marian launched its Flex Programs, allowing adult learners to utilize four-week online courses to earn a Master’s Degree in Management, Public Safety Management, Industrial Organizational Psychology, and Education with focuses on either Special Education or Teacher Education.